aloklearning/byjus-search-app/README.md

     - All fields searching
 - Displays all job listings
 - Displays the total number of jobs found
-- Displays the total number of jobs found base on user search
+- Displays the total number of jobs found based on user search

 ## Assumptions

-- **Display all expiring jobs lisintg** - All job listings with the expiring jobs is getting listed for smooth pagination effect
+- **Display all expiring jobs listing** - All job listings along with the expiring jobs is getting listed for smooth pagination effect
 - **SSO Implementation** - Single sign in with Firebase will suffice for this with user checks `isLoggedIn` and making page transition accordingly
 - **User is able to sort based on job location and experience** - For this two field search is enabled, sorting definitely is not filtering but we produce the result based upon those items, and the page does that

 ## Website

 - You can visit the website for live results on [JustSearch](http://just-search.surge.sh/)
-- Credentials to login these are the details
+- Credentials to login, these are the details
     - **Email** - `testuser@gmail.com`
     - **Passsword** - *password*